spatie/laravel-webhook-client/README.md

 The request will first be stored in the `webhook_calls` table.
 This is done using the `WebhookCall` model.

 Should you want to customize the table name or anything on the storage behavior, you can let the package use an alternative model.
 A webhook storing model can be specified in the `webhook_model`.
-Make sure you model extends `Spatie\WebhookClient\Models\WebhookCall`.
+Make sure your model extends `Spatie\WebhookClient\Models\WebhookCall`.

 You can change how the webhook is stored by overriding the `storeWebhook` method of `WebhookCall`.
 In the `storeWebhook` method you should return a saved model.